princejohnsantillan/id-base-converter/README.md

 # ID Base Converter
 This package makes converting integer IDs into encoded strings and vice versa easy.
-You can use a preset of symbol set, or you can create your own.
+You can use a preset of symbol set, or you can use your own.

+This can be useful if you want to add a little abstraction to your integer IDs by encoding it into strings that you can decode back to the original ID.

+Let's say you have a url `https://example-dashboard.com/user/123` and you don't want to expose the exact database ID to the public.
+You can instead encode the ID and have the url become `https://example-dashboard.com/user/3F`.

+## Requirement
+PHP 8.0 or higher

 ## Installation
 ```bash